Lele521/ucsb-cs56-f17.github.io/_lab/lab01.md

 10. Follow the detailed instructions below to complete the assignment.

 11. When you are finished, be sure you have done a "git push origin master" to push your changes to github.
-    Then, you can downloaded a .zip version of your assignment from github, rename it to `lab01.zip`, and submit via submit.cs at this link: <{{page.submit_cs}}>
+    Then, you can download a .zip version of your assignment from github, rename it to `lab01.zip`, and submit via submit.cs at this link: <{{page.submit_cs}}>

 12. Then, follow the additional instructions below to create javadoc for your project, publish it to a public